MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-storage-iops.md

 [!INCLUDE[applies-to-mysql-flexible-server](../includes/applies-to-mysql-flexible-server.md)]

-Storage input/output operations per second (IOPS) are the number of read and write operations that the storage system can perform each second.
+The number of read and write operations that the storage system can perform is measured in input/output operations per second (IOPS).
 Higher IOPS values indicate better storage performance, which allows your database to handle more simultaneous read and write operations.
 The result is faster data retrieval and improved overall efficiency.

 If the IOPS setting is too low, the database server might experience delays in processing requests, resulting in slow performance and reduced throughput.
 If the IOPS setting is too high, it might lead to unnecessary resource allocation and potentially increased costs without significant performance improvements.